Heaven by Mieko Kawakami

 It turns out that the notes are from Kojima, a girl in his class, the only person who understands what he is going through since she suffers similar treatment at the hands of her own tormentors.

 They eventually meet and continue their correspondence.
 There’s a beautiful innocence to the notes they exchange, in which they discuss finding their voices and what they think the future will bring.
-The bullying goes on as they continue passing each other notes, however they rarely mention it in their writing to each other, as though there’s no need to since they each know what the other is being subjected to.
+The bullying goes on as they continue passing each other notes, however they rarely mention it in their writing to one another, as though there’s no need since they already know what the other is being subjected to.

 I found the correspondence between the two students to be a beautiful thing, them both coming to life with one another.
 In the face of bullies, one can often feel there is nothing worth living for, feeling dead behind the eyes, and adding a little spark of a character like Kojima really lightened this novel up for me.
 Despite having to face her own bullies, she seems to have a fire within her that keeps them both going.